YashSerai/EmotionDetector/README.md

 ### Emotion Detection

-Humans are used to non verbal communication.
-The emotions expressed increases the clarity of any thoughts and ideas.
-It becoms quite interesting when a computer can capture this complex feature of humans, ie emotions.
-This topic talks about building a model which can detect an emotion from an image.
-There key points to be followed are:

 1. Data gathering and  augmentation

    The dataset taken was **"fer2013"**.
 It can be downloaded through the link "https://github.com/npinto/fer2013".
 Image augmentation was performed on this data.